saadsharif/ttds-group/api/indexing.md

 ### Faceting & Filtering

 Doc values are used to provide faceting functioning as shown below.
-These facets can also be clicked, applying a filter to the result set on the value
+These facets can also be clicked, applying a filter to the result set on the value.

-*insert image - FROM DALE*

 Doc values provide a mapping from a document id to the value of a field.
 This is limited to specific fields - currently `authors` and `subjects` but easily configurable.
 Once the complete set of results is collated for a query, the values for the requested facet fields (see [API](#api)) are read from the current segments.
 The count of each unique value is then returned.
 To accelerate this process, values are held in an in-memory cache per field in each segment.
 When a document's field value is read, this is pushed into the cache.
 Subsequent requests for the same document id and field from future queries will utilize this cache prior to requesting a disk read.
 This cache is only cleared when a segment is merged.